 means that voting rights are held by stewards directly connected to our mission.
 These rights can't be sold, ensuring that every decision always benefits our mission.

-means that founders and investors receive fair compensation, and that we use the rest of our profits to make our mission happy.
-Did we already mention how important (and pretty!) she is?
+means that founders and investors receive fair compensation, and that we use the rest of our profits to further accelerate our purpose: creating a liveable future for all generations and species to come, us included

 The Sumthing Foundation makes decisions, while the Golden Share Foundation holds the veto right to any decision that concerns our steward-ownership structure or purpose.